 9. Get up and running with your invoice and payment system

 If you aren’t added to a company’s payroll as an independent contractor, tasks like invoicing, expense tracking, and reporting can be done entirely on a smartphone or laptop.
+Onboarding a contractor invoicing software like Invoice2go can make your invoicing tasks easier.

 10. Keep your reputation golden